Plant Health Care (PHC)

 1. Mulching bare soil beneath tree canopies

-2. Not allowing mulch to contact tree or shrub trunks
+2. Not allowing mulch to come in contact with the trunks of trees and shrubs

 3. Mitigating soil compaction